David Simpson (mayor)

-David Simpson J.P.
-(1860–1931) was a builder, contractor, and property developer of Harrogate, North Riding of Yorkshire, England.
-He was four times mayor of Harrogate, and three times deputy mayor.
+David Simpson JP (5 January 1860 – 15 January 1931) was an English builder, politician, property developer and contractor who was four times mayor of Harrogate, and three times deputy mayor.
 He developed the whole of the Duchy Estate, a major residential quarter for the rich, more than doubling the rateable value of the town in the first quarter of the 20th century.
 He was a member of Harrogate Borough Council for 34 years, making him the "father" of the council by the end of his career there.
 He was a justice of the peace and the first honorary Freeman of the Borough of Harrogate.
 He was president of the Bilton Ward Conservatives, a member of the Knaresborough Board of Guardians and an alderman of West Riding County Council.
 He built himself a large, castellated mansion called Oakdale, in 1903, besides the even larger Grand Hotel (now called Windsor House) in Harrogate in the same year..